emilyT0410/emilyT0410/README.md

 ## Projects 📂

-1. **Placeholder for Project 1**
+1. **Matrix Calculator**
-   - Placeholder for description of project 1
+   - A matrix calculator that performs basic operations on user-inputed matrices
    - *Link to repository*

 2. **Placeholder for Project 2**